yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 >
 {: .question}

-## Advanced approach considering off-target sites for the output,
+## Advanced approach considering off-target sites for the output
 In our next step, imagine we have a sample taken from virus-infected human tissue.
 We want to ensure that we are not amplifing any related enterovirus genome sequences alongside our polio gene material during analysis.
 How can we specificlly design primers for our viral genome of interest?

 With varVAMP, it is possible to use a BLAST database as an off-target reference.
 Using the tool *NCBI BLAST+ makeblastdb* ({% cite Cock2015 %}), we can create a BLAST database containing the whole genomes of other enteroviruses and use it as a reference. varVAMP compares the identified primers against this database, and each off-target hit is taken into account.
 To select the best-fitting primer scheme, varVAMP sorts the potential primers by their penalty scores and the presence of off-targets.
 Therefore varVAMP avoids designing primers that might target similar genome regions in other organisms.
 An application example could be the real-time detection of polio 1 viral genomes in a human sample for pandemic surveillance.